-16. AERIAL POLE
+17. AERIAL POLE

-- 16.1.
-Competition aerial poles are 45mm poles covered with neoprene rubber or silicone, made of not more than two pieces, and have three (3) metres of usable height. - 16.2.
-The aerial pole will be hung from one rigging point with a strap of 40 cm in length to one rigging point.
-Please refer to the latest IPSF Apparatus Norms for the most up-to-date rigging information. - 16.3.
+- 17.1.
+Competition aerial poles are 45mm poles covered with neoprene rubber or silicone, made of not more than two pieces, and have three (3) metres of usable height. - 17.2.
+The aerial pole will be hung from one rigging point, with a strap of 40 cm in length.
+Please refer to the latest IPSF Apparatus Norms for the most up-to-date rigging information. - 17.3.
 The Aerial Pole will be hung from one rigging point.
-Please see the latest IPSF Apparatus Norms for the most up-todate information regarding rigging. - 16.4.
+Please see the latest IPSF Apparatus Norms for the most up-to-date information regarding rigging. - 17.4.
 Cleaning of the Aerial Pole: - The Aerial Pole will be cleaned before each performer competes.
-The Aerial Pole will be cleaned entirely; first with a grease remover, then with a dry towel/cloth. - Performers are allowed to check the Aerial Pole and its' height before they compete, and may ask for a second cleaning. - Performers may clean the Aerial Pole themselves if they prefer, but must use the cleaning products provided by the organiser. - 16.5.
+The Aerial Pole will be cleaned entirely; first with a grease remover, then with a dry towel/cloth. - Performers are allowed to check the Aerial Pole and its' height before they compete, and may ask for a second cleaning. - Performers may clean the Aerial Pole themselves if they prefer, but must use the cleaning products provided by the organiser. - 17.5.
 Performers are prohibited from cleaning the Aerial Pole with their own cleaning products.
-Exception to the rule being severe allergies, in which medical documentation must be provided. - 16.6.
+Exception to the rule being severe allergies, in which medical documentation must be provided. - 17.6.
 All Aerial Pole and artistic related information will be communicated by the competition organiser.